 And as always when viewed against the backdrop of history’s major atrocities the amoral carnal and monetary pursuits of that British blackguard Harry Paget Flashman look almost harmless by comparison.

 Soon the expatriate British Cavalry Officer is traipsing across the continent alongside the young Kit Carson himself.
-Harry, Kit, Suzy and their wagon train wind up negotiating with and/or fighting assorted tribes of Native Americans as well as combating cholera, thirst and hunger along the way.
+Harry, Kit, Susie and their wagon train wind up negotiating with and/or fighting Pawnee, Arapaho and other assorted tribes of Native Americans as well as combating cholera, thirst and hunger along the way.

 Since Fraser can never resist slipping Flashman into tantalizingly unresolved historical footnotes we get Harry’s account of the mysterious final days at the original Bent’s Fort.
 Tossed in for good measure we learn that our favorite British scoundrel was the man who supposedly taught the young Crazy Horse how to wink, which was reportedly a very UN-Oglala-like thing to do.

 Our protagonist winds up captured by Mangas Colorada’s Apaches and initiated into their tribe A Man Called Horse-style.
-Flashman is given in marriage to the chief’s daughter Takes Away Clouds Woman after saving her from Mexican Apache-hunters who tried to rape and kill her.
+Flashman is given in marriage to the chief’s daughter Takes Away Clouds Woman after saving her from Apache-hunters who tried to rape and kill her.
+(Namely, Glanton’s Raiders, whose savagery is legendary.)

 His new bride is as selfish, taciturn and deadly as he is, so Harry sweats out the arrival of Spring 1850 before making a desperate attempt at escape.
 The pursuing Apaches catch up with Flashman in the Jornada del Muerto Desert, where the Brit survives his one-man stand thanks to the arrival of the Cavalry in the form of his old friend Kit Carson.